 You can chop all the produce before starting to cook or just chop the potatoes and then chop the remaining produce while the potatoes are cooking and cooling.

-Add 1 cup of cold water to your Instant Pot and place a vegetable steamer into the inner pot.
-Evenly pile the chopped potatoes onto the vegetable steamer.
+Add 1 cup of cold water to your Instant Pot Pressure Cooker and place a vegetable steamer basket (I use one like this) into the inner pot.
+Evenly pile the chopped potatoes onto the vegetable steamer basket.
 Close the lid of the Instant Pot, set the pressure release valve to “Sealing,” hit the “Pressure Cook” or “Manual” button and set the timer for 2 minutes.

 While the potatoes are cooking, chop the scallions, red bell pepper, celery and carrot and add to a large bowl.
 Mix with a spoon until combined.
 Set aside.